MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## What subscription do I need for Azure Information Protection and what features are included?
 See the [subscription information](https://www.microsoft.com/cloud-platform/azure-information-protection-pricing) and [feature list](https://www.microsoft.com/cloud-platform/azure-information-protection-features) from the Azure Information Protection site.

-If you have an Office 365 subscription that includes Rights Management, download the [Azure Information Protection licensing datasheet](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf) from the **Features** page.
+If you have an Office 365 subscription that includes Rights Management, download the [Azure Information Protection licensing datasheet](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf), which also includes some frequently asked questions for licensing.

 ## Is the Azure Information Protection client only for subscriptions that include classification and labeling?